43 Sports Trivia Questions [With Answers]

 Answer: 68 yards, kicked by Cam Little of the Jacksonville Jaguars on November 2, 2025.

-Little’s kick cleared the crossbar against the Raiders with room to spare.
-It topped Justin Tucker’s previous record of 66 yards by a full 2 yards.
-Poll a room and the guesses cluster in the high 50s, nowhere near the truth.
+Little’s kick against the Raiders cleared with room to spare, beating Justin Tucker’s 2021 record of 66 yards by two full yards.
+He was not done, either: in Week 18 of the same season he hit a 67-yarder, the longest outdoor field goal ever.
+Poll a room and the guesses still cluster in the high 50s.

 10. Which player holds the record for most career sacks?
 (Hard)